UBC-MDS/programming-in-python-for-data-science/slides/module2_13.md

 ---

-Keeping with the syntax of using only single square brackets on our columns, to get our desired output we can do the following.
-Each sugar row value is divided by its respected cups value.
+Remember with any column operation we use only single square brackets on our columns.
+To get our desired output of sugar content per cup our code looks like
+this:

 ``` python
 df['sugars'] / df['cups']